Designing Medical Websites: Colors that Work

 Green as a Complementary Shade

 Light green is another shade that is extensively used in medical websites.
 Green depicts prosperity and well being.
-While core medical websites are not very inclined towards using this shade, websites dealing with peripheral medical services like power yoga, health and the like, go for green as a complimentary shade with white.
+While core medical websites are not very inclined towards using this shade, websites dealing with peripheral medical services like power yoga, health and the like, go for green as a complementary shade with white.
 Green is soothing to eyes.
 Using a mild shade of green on white, with a sparse use of any other tertiary color can keep a visitor on a page for longer.
 It feels good and effortless to the eye to go through each aspect, without getting tired.

 Darker shades of green are not much favored because they do not stand an excellent combination with white.
 Dark green on cream or ivory white would look a disaster and designers face a difficult time deciding on the color of fonts.
 Secondly, dark greens pierce the iris and it actually irritates to read through the written material.
 In a nutshell, it is extremely tiring.